 Habitat and Ecology

 It is a terrestrial species of open grassy areas, occasionally occurring within forest.
+It can also occur in pastures and arable land.
 Breeding takes place in ponds.
-It can also occur in pastures, arable land.

-It is considered to be common in some areas in Panama.
-In Colombia it is not a common species, and is quite secretive.
+It is considered to be common in some areas in Panama, but in Colombia it is not a common species and is quite secretive.
+Its population is considered to be stable.

 There are no major threats to this quite adaptable species.